fastrgv/Interval-RPN-Calculator/README.md

 ## Older Change History------------------------------------------------
 =======================================================================

+**ver 2.0.7 -- 12oct2023**
+* More improvements in input handling.
+* Correction to menu.

+**ver 2.0.6 -- 7oct23**
+* Revised & improved build scripts.
+* Updated Mac OSX build.
+* Improved input handling to better allow [bs]-key or [del]-key to correct bad input.

+**ver 2.0.5 -- 28sep22**
+* All build scripts now avoid creating a library-file first.
+* Elliminated w32 build.
+* Now using new easy to install GNU ada for Win64.

 **ver 2.0.4 -- 16sep22**
 * Now use GNU Ada exclusively.
 * Elliminated use of defunct AdaCore compiler.